rahathossain690/Software-Design-Pattern-Lab-Assignments/Assignment 1/README.md

 # Assignment 1
 Python code for assignment 1.
-The following code implements Singeleton and Adapter design pattern.

 # Installing
 1. Install python and pip.